funkeinteraktiv/cogran/README.md

 # cogran.js

 CoGran - A command line tool for combining data of different spatial granularity

-&nbsp;

 **Note: Project is still under development.**

 ## Installation

 To install the cli you need to clone the repository first.